Skip Breadcrumb Links

 You may be asked to provide fingerprints and/or court documents when you apply for citizenship.
 This is to make sure that you are not prohibited under the Citizenship Act.

-If you are concerned, call the CIC Call Centre for more information about your situation at 1-888-242-2100.
+If you are concerned, call the IRCC Call Centre for more information about your situation at 1-888-242-2100.

 For More Information

 - Canadian Citizenship - Information from Immigration, Refugees and Citizenship Canada on Canadian citizenship.

 - How to Become a Canadian Citizen - IRCC brochure explaining the citizenship application process and eligibility requirements.

 - IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
 From Immigration, Refugees and Citizenship Canada.

-- Fingerprinting Services - Information from CIC about fingerprinting services for citizenship applicants.
+- Fingerprinting Services - Information from IRCC about fingerprinting services for citizenship applicants.